Can Ashwagandha Affect Menstrual Cycle?

 We know that it can help manage stress, deal with issues like inflammation, reduced immunity, anxiety, irregular periods, and problems with hormones.

-It might have a positive effect on the timing of your menstrual cycle and premenstrual syndrome (PMS) symptoms.
-But there is no specific information stating that Ashwagandha could cause heavy periods.
+But there is no specific information stating that ashwagandha could cause heavy periods.

-Still, everyone’s body might react differently supplements including this.
-Thus, If you see any changes, like heavy periods after you start taking it, go ahead and speak to your healthcare professional about it.
+However, we don’t dispute the fact that everyone’s body might react differently to supplements including ashwagandha.
+Thus, If you see any changes, like heavy periods after starting to take it, discuss with your doctor ASAP.

 Spotting is not commonly reported as a side effect of Ashwagandha.
-However, as Ashwagandha can influence hormone levels, changes in menstruation might occur in some individuals.
+However, as it can influence hormone levels, changes in menstruation might occur in some individuals.

 Conclusion